LinnykerEros/ShareBlog-API/README.md

 # Conecte o Prisma com o seu banco, no arquivo
 - schema.prisma

-# Faça as migrates do prisma a partir do comando
+# Faça as migrates do Prisma a partir do comando
 $ npx prisma migrate dev

 # Execute a aplicação em modo de desenvolvimento